 The PHC 1995 Stock Option Plan and the PHC 1995 Restricted Stock Plan are intended to be the executive and management incentive stock plans for PHC employees.
 The key employees of PHC, including each of the persons listed in the PHC Summary Compensation Table above and all executive officers of PHC, will be eligible to participate in both of these plans.
 The PHC Key Executive Officer Annual Incentive Plan is intended to provide incentive compensation to certain executive officers at the corporate senior vice president level or above.
 The PHC Human Resources Committee will approve the specific executive officers who will participate in the plan each year.
-The principal terms and conditions of the PHC 1995 Stock Option Plan (attached as Annex III-A), the PHC 1995 Restricted Stock Plan (attached as Annex VI) and the PHC Nonmanagement Directors Stock Incentive Plan (attached as Annex VII) are summarized below and a copy of each plan is attached hereto as indicated.
+The principal terms and conditions of the PHC 1995 Stock Option Plan (attached as Annex III-A), the PHC 1995 Restricted Stock Plan (attached as Annex III-B), the PHC Key Executive Officer Annual Incentive Plan (attached as Annex VII) and the PHC Nonmanagement Directors Stock Incentive Plan (attached as Annex VIII) are summarized below and a copy of each plan is attached hereto as indicated.